Ballistic electron transport described by a generalized Schr\"{o}dinger equation: Transparent boundary conditions for the generalized stationary Schr odinger equation

 \subsection{Case $k_1<0$}

-Electron waves are injected at the boundary point $x=L$, where they may either be reflected back into Region III or transmitted into Region I. The wave function is modeled by the following ansatz
+Electron waves are injected at the boundary point $x=L$, where they may either be reflected back into Region III or transmitted into Region I. The wave function is modelled by the following ansatz

 To ensure physical consistency, we impose the continuity of the wave function $\Psi$ and its derivatives up to order $2s-1$ at the interface $x=0$.
 This yields the following system of equations:

 Assuming distinct wave vectors $\tilde{k}_i \ne \tilde{k}_j$ for $i \ne j$, the first $s$ equations allow us to solve for the transmission coefficients $ t_j $: